BRINGING ORGANIC

 Hi, I am Ryan.
 Welcome to our organic regenerative farm!
 We’re a small grass-fed sheep operation located in Henry County, TN.

-We are passionate about what we do, that is, growing grass.
+We are passionate about what we do.
 It is our desire to bring you affordable, quality meat and breed stock while crafting our management to heal the fertility of the soil and eliminate toxic chemicals, pathogens, and parasites.

-Our sheep are raised 100% on pasture without pesticides and herbicides.
+Our sheep are rotationally grazed on pasture without pesticides and herbicides.
 We are continually refining our management to raise our flock that accomplishes our holistic goals.
-Over time, through the generations of our flock, we will eliminate sources of toxic heavy metals, as well as the need for all dewormers and protein supplementation during winter.
-Through our management, we strive to achieve green grass that our flock will graze all year round.
+And over time, we hope to eliminate all exposures of toxic chemicals and heavy metals, as well as the need for all dewormers and protein supplementation during winter.
+Through our management, we strive to maintain green grass that our flock can graze on all year round.

 Ruminant Superiority